 Electric or Surge Brakes?

 RV tow dollies are typically required by law to have an integrated braking system.
-This creates another choice, as there are two types of braking systems.
+This creates another choice, as there are two types of systems:

-Surge brakes are hydraulic and simply use the trailer’s momentum to activate the braking.
-When you slow down in the RV, the pressure of the towed car & dolly pressing forward against the hitch activates the hydraulic brakes, slowing the dolly down.
-That CAN be an issue if you tend to drive in the mountains a lot, as long rides down steep grades can result in the dolly’s brakes being activated (and possibly burned out) due to sustained application from the weight of the setup pressing forward against the hitch.
+- Surge brakes are hydraulic and simply use the trailer’s momentum to activate the braking.
+When you slow down in the RV, the pressure/weight/momentum of the towed car & dolly presses forward against the hitch, activating the hydraulic brakes and slowing the dolly down.
+That can be an issue if you tend to drive in the mountains frequently, as prolonged rides down steep grades can result in the dolly’s brakes being activated (and possibly burned out) due to the sustained application of the weight of the setup pressing forward against the hitch.

 Attached or Removable RV Dolly Lights?